andifalk/container-kubernetes-security-workshop/1-linux-security/README.md

 Only a few processes show now, starting from PID 1.
 This simulates what a container would see: a trimmed-down process view.

+✅ Simulates container-like PID isolation.

+---

-### Lab: Isolating the network using a network namespace
+### 🔹 Lab 3: Isolating the network using a network namespace

 ```shell
 sudo unshare -n bash